olemb/nonsense/counting/README.md

+# Counting

-# Various ways of counting from 1 to 10.
+More or less (mostly less) useful ways of counting from 1 to 10.